SuperOfficeDocs/superoffice-docs/docs/mirroring/conceptual-overview-2016.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: mirroring_conceptual_overview_2016       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Conceptual overview
+uid: mirroring_conceptual_overview_2016
-description: Conceptual overview of database mirroring # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Conceptual overview of database mirroring
 author: Tony Yates
 so.date: 04.20.2016
 keywords:
-so.topic: concept               # article, howto, reference, concept, guide
+so.topic: concept

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Conceptual overview

-Imagine you are an on-line application vendor who has created the world's best trending software.
+Imagine you are an online application vendor who has created the world's best trending software.
 You have created an application that can scan a database, mine it for patterns, and display trend reports.
 It would be nearly impossible to do this effectively with only web services.

 ![x][img1]